🚀 Upgrade to 10Gtek — where speed meets stability for the modern pro!

-The 10Gtek 10Gb PCI-E NIC Network Card features a single SFP+ port and Intel 82599EN controller, delivering stable 10Gbps Ethernet connectivity.
-Compatible with major OS platforms including Windows Server, Linux, and VMware, it supports high-performance data center environments with flexible installation options and a 3-year warranty.
+The 10Gtek 10Gb PCI-E NIC Network Card features a single SFP+ port and the Intel 82599EN controller, delivering true 10Gbps Ethernet speeds.
+Compatible with Windows Server, Linux, and VMware, it supports advanced virtualization and fits both standard and low-profile cases.
+Ideal for data centers, media professionals, and anyone ready to break free from 1Gbps limits with reliable, enterprise-grade performance.

 | ASIN | B01LZRSQM9 |